 How to Recycle a Christmas Tree

 Along with the ideas mentioned above, there are other methods for disposing of your Christmas trees.
 The tree can be recycled.
 Most cities have a curbside pickup program that will allow you to have your tree picked up and then chipped.
-Check with your sold waste provider to see what size tree and in what condition it needs to be in (for example, does it need to be stripped of limbs and cut and bundled into 4 foot lengths, etc.).
+Check with your solid waste provider to see what size tree and in what condition it needs to be (for example, does it need to be stripped of limbs and cut and bundled into 4 foot or 1.2 meter lengths, etc.).
 The chipped mulch or ground cover is then used in public parks or private homes.

 If curbside pickup is not an option, your community may have a recycling drop off, mulching program or non-profit pickup.

-Still have questions about how to recycle a Christmas trees?
+Still have questions about how to recycle a Christmas tree?
 Contact your Solid Waste Agency or other sanitation service for information regarding this method for disposing of your Christmas tree.

 Additional Christmas Tree Disposal Ideas

 Still looking for ways to dispose of the Christmas tree?
 You can use the branches to cover weather-sensitive plants in the yard.
 The pine needles can be stripped from the tree and used to cover muddy paths.
 You can chip the trunk as well to use a raw mulch to cover paths and beds.

 The trunk can then be dried for a few weeks and turned into firewood.
 Be aware that fir trees are filled with pitch and, when dried, can literally explode, so take great care if you are going to burn them.